 On the day your peers were at their commencement, you were working a 12 hour shift, stacking shelves at the local dollar store.

 They tweeted their pictures to you.
 You wished you were with them.

 Your teachers wished that too.

-They have been in a 12-year battle to get more support for students like you.
+They have been in a 16-year battle to get more support for students who struggle to learn.